Split-facets for Balanced Minimal Evolution Polytopes and the Permutoassociahedron: Introduction

 \section{Introduction}

 \emph{Phylogenetics} is the study of the reconstruction of biological family trees from genetic data.
 Results from phylogenetics can inform every facet of modern biology, from natural history to medicine.
 A chief goal of biological research is to find relationships between genes and the functional structures of organisms.
-Knowing degrees of kinship can allow us to decide whether or not an adaptation in two species is probably an inherited feature of a common ancestor, and thus help to isolate the roles of genes common to both.
+Knowing degrees of kinship can allow us to decide whether or not an adaptation in two species is probably an inherited feature of a common ancestor, and thus help to isolate the roles of genes common to both.\footnote{Financial support for this research was received from the Faculty Research Committee of The University of Akron}

 Mathematically, a \emph{phylogenetic tree} is a cycle-free graph with no nodes (vertices) of degree 2, and with a set of distinct items assigned to the degree one nodes--that is, labeling the leaves.
 We study a method called \emph{balanced minimal evolution}.
 This method begins with a given set of $n$ items and a symmetric (or upper triangular) square $n\times n$ \emph{dissimilarity matrix} whose entries are numerical dissimilarities, or distances, between pairs of items.
 From the dissimilarity matrix, often presented as a vector of distances, the balanced minimal evolution (BME) method constructs a binary (degree of vertices $\le3$) phylogenetic tree with the $n$ items labeling the $n$ leaves.